 - Check the weather report for winter storm alerts that could delay travel or close major roads.

 - Make sure your brakes, windshield wipers and fluid, defroster, heater and exhaust system are in top shape.

 - Check your antifreeze and be ready for colder temperatures.

-- Check that your tires are properly inflated and the tread is in good condition.
-4-Wheel drive is preferred for getting around snowy roads.
+- Check that your tires are properly inflated, and the tread is in good condition.
+4-wheel drive is preferred for getting around snowy roads.
 If your vehicle is 2-wheel drive, always carry chains, even if you don’t think that you’ll need them.
 Make sure you know if your vehicle is front or rear-wheel drive as chains must be installed on the drive wheels.

-- Create a checklist of items you might need, including an ice scraper, a broom for brushing snow off of your car, and a shovel to free your car if it is snowed in.
+- Create a checklist of items you might need, including an ice scraper, a broom for brushing snow off your car and a shovel to free your car if it’s snowed in.
 Water, food, warm blankets and extra clothing are a good idea in the case of lengthy delays.

 Road conditions can be unpredictable, so when traveling, use the timely resources provided by the Nevada Department of Transportation and CalTrans which has a QuickMap app available for iPhone and Android.

 WINTER WEEKEND & EVENT TIPS